 With 3.3V DC supply for both analog and digital circuit, and the use of lithium-polymer battery, two TPS61220 chips were used.
 The EN pin is driven high by connecting to VIN- input voltage to enable the TPS61220.
 The capacitors that connect the input and output of the TPS61220 to Ground were used to stabilized and filter the rectified voltage.

-Firmware system implementation

-The CC2541 SoC has a huge support firmware libraries which are very fundamental for developing the wireless application and reduce the time to approach the completed product.
-This project implements the ECG profiles in a BLE peripheral device to communicate with the ANALOG FRONT-END and send data over Bluetooth to Smartphone.

 3.2.5.
 BLE Protocol Stack Basics